 0121 303 1888

 When staff share concerns with the Designated Safeguarding Leads it is always about putting the child’s well-being first – failure to share suspicions, disclosures or third party information could allow a child to be further neglected or placed in harm’s way and so all staff understand their personal/individual responsibilities in regards the legislation.
-In accordance with local Information Sharing protocols, we will ensure that information is shared securely and sensitively.
+In accordance with local Information Sharing protocols, we will ensure that information is shared securely and sensitively but it will always be shared.

 Occasionally, concerns are passed on which are later shown to be unfounded.
 We hope that parents will understand that the member of staff in the school with responsibility for child protection (known as the DSL) was carrying out their responsibilities in accordance with the law and acting in the best interests of all children.